Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 #### "Create Server SSL Profile Deployment without deploy" Request

+This request will create a deployment for a ServerSSL Profile (and any sub-items).

 The inputs and outputs of the request are explained below:

     DeployName